 Frequently Asked Questions

 Does "LLM SEO" mean using ChatGPT to write content?
 No, and that is the common mix-up.
 LLM SEO means optimizing so that AI models cite you, not using AI to produce your content.
-Most guides actively warn against publishing AI-written filler, because models favor original, human information.
+AI-assisted drafting is fine when a human adds original data and a point of view; what hurts is publishing recycled filler that adds nothing new.

 Can you optimize for ChatGPT if you cannot change its training?
 Yes, indirectly.
 You cannot retrain the model, but you can influence what it retrieves live and what it encounters across the web.
 Consistent mentions on trusted sources and a clear brand entity shape how the model represents you over time.